open-telemetry/opentelemetry-specification/specification/trace/api.md

 ### Tracer operations

+The currently active `Span` for a `Tracer` is one that is tracked in the current `Context` by the `Tracer`.
+An inactive `Span` is not currently tracked in any `Context`.

 The `Tracer` MUST provide functions to:

 - Start a new active `Span`
-- Create a new inactive `Span`
+- Start a new inactive `Span`

 The `Tracer` SHOULD provide methods to:

 - Get the currently active `Span`
-- Make a given `Span` as active
+- Make a given `Span` active

 The `Tracer` MUST internally leverage the `Context` in order to get and set the currently active `Span` and how `Span`s are passed across process boundaries.
-A `Span` that is created, as opposed to started, is not tracked in the `Context` by the `Tracer`, but it MUST have a start timestamp set at the time of creation.
+A `Span` that is started but inactive is not tracked in the `Context` by the `Tracer`, but it still MUST have a start timestamp set at the time of creation.

 When getting the current span, the `Tracer` MUST return a placeholder `Span` with an invalid `SpanContext` if there is no currently active `Span`.